IsaiahvH/HRI-Dance-Project/README.md

 ### Experiment:
 - Pool Folder: Folder contains the libraries, images, movies, and models which OpenSesame needed to run the experiment.
-- Responses Folder
+- Responses Folder (Data gathered during the experiment.
+Will be removed at January 1st 2022)
 - Experiment instructions
-- Analysis.ipynb
+- Analysis.ipynb (Jupyter Notebook with the explained statistical analyses of all results)
-- HRIDanceExperiment.osexp
+- HRIDanceExperiment.osexp (OpenSesame file of the experiment)
-- OpenSesame Instructions
+- OpenSesame Instructions (For installing OpenSesame)
-- Questionnaire results
+- Questionnaire results (Will be removed at January 1st 2022)

 ### Gesture Recognition:
 - Gesture Examples Folder